 We’ve got many tips and tricks for growing your own with limited mobility – we’ve got first-hand experience of that as Mairi has ME/CFS and sometimes struggles to stand or walk, or indeed carry things.
 We’ve found ways to accommodate that (sowing seeds at the kitchen table, for example) and would be delighted to share these with you.

 Growing Your Own as an Act of Resistance

-Highland Seedlings is not a for-profit business – it operates on principles of solidarity economy and community.
-Our prices reflect this (they cover the cost of materials rather than our time), as does our guiding principle: we want to live slowly and intentionally, and we want to help others grow their own food in order to help them throw off the shackles of consumerism.
+Highland Seedlings is not a business – we operates on principles of solidarity economy / sharing and community.
+Our guiding principle is that we want to live slowly and intentionally, and we want to help others grow their own food in order to help them throw off the shackles of consumerism.
 We see growing your own food as an act of resistance that focuses on making the most of the stuff we have, eating seasonally and mostly plant-based, without the need for more, or better, or stuff.
 Sow seeds.
 Grow food.
 Eat what you’ve grown.
 Be happy.
 We will always find a way to help you grow your own, and happily accept trades of goods, skills or labour in exchange for our seedlings, veg and expertise.
 Even if you don’t think you’ve got something worth trading, we’re sure you do.
-Pay if you can, don’t worry if you can’t.
+Donate if you can, don’t worry if you can’t.

 You can find us at Oak Cottage in Fearn, IV20 1TJ – ‘Highland Seedlings’ comes up on Google Maps.
 If you’re coming by car please park in the little car park behind the bus stop, by the glass recycling containers.
 Walk down that lane, and we’re the ‘arty’ house with blue bits round the windows.